 This is the stage the project manager delves deep into each deliverable and ensures that they are accurate and feasible.
 You can do this by breaking the deliverables into phases and smaller chunks.
 This has a two-pronged advantage:

 Now, develop the guiding metrics, deadlines, and goals for each phase.
 It’s important to establish these metrics while keeping the project scope and budget in mind.

-Once the deliverables are defined and the KPIs are identified, it’s crucial to work with relevant stakeholders, review, and get them approved.
+Once the deliverables are defined and the project management KPIs are identified, it’s crucial to work with relevant stakeholders, review, and get them approved.
 Overlooking any of these will affect the quality of the project’s outcome and increase costs.